 PorkBridge is a distance education series that provides relevant and timely information for people involved with grow-finish swine operations.
 It combines electronic information viewed on a computer with live presentations by topic experts via phone on an every-other-month basis for a total of six times during each program year.
 Since its inception in 2005, the series has reached producers and industry professionals across the U.S. and around the world.
-Sessions are recorded and the audio provided to subscribers as it becomes available.
-For some sessions listed here no audio is available.
+The audio portion of each session is recorded and provided to subscribers as it becomes available.
+For some of the earliest sessions listed no audio is available.

-Below, see the list of topics, speakers and presentations (pdf) , and listen to available audio (.wav ) from the program’s first few years.
+Below, see the list of topics, speakers and presentations (pdf) , and listen to available audio (.wav ) from the program.
 This list is updated as files are available.
 Please note that information was correct and appropriate as of the presentation date.
 No guarantee is made of accuracy of any of the information since that date.

 June 2011: Eric Farrand, Pfizer, Inc., “How to Most Effectively Identify Pigs Needing Treatment” Audio file